MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 #### *schema_name*

 Optional if the default schema for the user performing the operation is the schema of the specified table.
-If *schema* isn't specified, and the default schema of the user performing the COPY operation is different from the specified table, COPY fails, and an error message is returned.
+If *schema* isn't specified, and the default schema of the user performing the COPY operation is different from the schema of the specified table, COPY is canceled, and an error message is returned.

 #### *table_name*